andreasplesch/aframe-star-component/README.md

 ## aframe-star-component

 A Star component for [A-Frame](https://aframe.io).
 The component produces a flat star in the x-z plane.
 The outer points are on the unit circle.
-The component comes with an <a-star> primitive for convenience.
+The component comes with a `<a-star\>` primitive for convenience.
 Chrome requires aframe > 0.2.0 for this component to function properly.

 ### Properties